oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 1. Copy the OCI Document Understanding REST API endpoint from [https://docs.oracle.com/en-us/iaas/api/#/en/document-understanding/20221109/](https://docs.oracle.com/en-us/iaas/api/#/en/document-understanding/20221109/).
 Select the endpoint for the home region of your tenancy.
 You will paste it in place of *##AI\_DOC\_URL##* below.

+    If "Document Understanding" is not available in your region, see the work-around in *Known issues* below.

 1. Fill the Connection details:
     - Connection Type = *REST API Base URL*
     - Connection URL = *##AI\_DOC\_URL##*